We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are different types of diabetes insipidus, each with a different cause.
 However, they all involve a problem with vasopressin, an antidiuretic hormone that helps control fluid removal through the kidneys.

 A person with diabetes insipidus may pass large volumes of clear, odorless urine.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, they may pass between 3 and 20 quarts (about 3.4–22.7 L) of urine a day.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, they may pass between

 These individuals may report polydipsia.
 Rarely, severe dehydration can also occur.